lucabaldini/ixpeobssim/docs/code_development.rst

 ================

-This page includes some useful information and pointers for people willing to develop and contribute changes to ixpeobssim.
+This page includes some useful information and pointers for people willing to contribute changes to ixpeobssim.
 We assume that you have read the :ref:`installation` page before landing here.